ritik-roushan-rana/OptiFolio/README.md

 # OptiFolio: Portfolio Tracker

 OptiFolio is a full-stack investment portfolio and analytics application.
-It features a Flutter-based frontend and a Node.js + MongoDB backend.
+It features a Flutter-based frontend, a Node.js + MongoDB backend, and a Python RL model service.
 The app provides tools for portfolio tracking, analytics, and insights, making it ideal for personal finance enthusiasts and investors.

 ---